 When will coronavirus go away?

-We should stay at home when we do not feel well, wash our hands often and follow school or government instructions.
+We should stay home if we’re not feeling well.
+We should wash our hands often and we must follow the indications given to us from the school or the health authorities.

 Children do not usually fall ill.
 As Biel always says, he is as strong as a horse! 😉